Claim: An unlucky waterskier topples into a nest of deadly water moccasins.

 One time these people were skiing back over there, and this guy was skiing, and they made a wide turn into this area and he got caught on the barbed wire — this old rusty barbed wire that was still submerged under the water.
 And when he fell, he fell into a bed of snakes — water moccasins or something like that.

-When they came back around to get him he started hollering, and when they got to him they found he'd been bitten about 40 or 50 times and he died from this accident.
+When they came back around to get him he started hollering, and when they got to him they found he'd been bitten about 40 or

 [Collected on the Internet, 1994]